-The Audit Committee reviews the annual and half-yearly financial statements, the quarterly cash position reports, and any reports which accompany published financial statements before submission to the Board and recommends their approval.
+The Audit Committee would normally review the annual and half-yearly financial statements, the quarterly cash position reports, and any reports which accompany published financial statements before submission to the Board and recommends their approval.

-The Audit Committee also recommends to the Board the appointment of the external auditor each year, reviews the appointment of the external auditor, their independence, the audit fee and any questions of resignation or dismissal.
+The Audit Committee would also recommend to the Board the appointment of the external auditor each year, reviews the appointment of the external auditor, their independence, the audit fee and any questions of resignation or dismissal.